dailydotdev/docs/docs/key-features/discussions.md

 Discussions are a valuable way to engage with the professional developer community on daily.dev and share insights on various topics!

 As a professional network for developers, we highly value the opportunity for our community members to participate in public discussions.
-Discussions allow you to share your thoughts, insights, and experiences related to an article or topic, and contribute to the collective knowledge of the community.
+Discussions allow you to share your thoughts, insights, and experiences related to a post or topic, and contribute to the collective knowledge of the community.

 Participating in discussions can benefit you in several ways:
-1. Gain insights from others: Discussions provide an opportunity to learn from other experienced developers who have read the article.
+1. Gain insights from others: Discussions provide an opportunity to learn from other experienced developers who have read the post.
 You can gain additional insights, perspectives, and tips that can enhance your understanding of the topic.

 2. Share your expertise: If you have expertise in a particular area, participating in discussions allows you to share your knowledge and contribute to the community.
 Your insights and experiences can provide valuable information to others and help foster meaningful discussions.
 3. Build your professional network: Engaging in discussions can help you connect with like-minded professionals in your industry.
 You can build relationships, expand your network, and establish your reputation as a knowledgeable and engaged member of the community.
 4. Enhance your profile: By actively participating in discussions, you can showcase your expertise and build your professional brand.
 Your comments and insights can be viewed by other community members, including potential employers or collaborators, which can help you establish yourself as a thought leader in your field.